患者さん向け Childhood Non-Hodgkin Lymphoma Treatment (PDQ®)

 For information about the treatments listed below, see Treatment Option Overview.

-Treatment of non-Hodgkin lymphoma associated with DNA repair defect syndromes in children may include:
+Treatment of non-Hodgkin lymphoma associated with DNA repair defect syndromes in children may include chemotherapy.

 Treatment of HIV-associated non-Hodgkin lymphoma